 I have been struggling with compulsive overeating since I learned to feed myself.
-Compulsive overeating resulting in morbid obesity has essentially deconstructed my life.
+My compulsive overeating resulting in morbid obesity has essentially deconstructed my life.
 My top weight was nearly 1,000 pounds; 973 pounds to be exact, according to the bulk-mail scale at the Post Office (or in my case the bulk-male scale).
-I am now in the low 500’s.
+I am now in the 500’s.
 I’ve learned some things along the way.
-I want to share them here.
-They may save my life.
-But, if I fall short of that goal, then at least I will have had this forum to give a small voice to a large, silently suffering, population.
-Having said that, thank-you for being here, and let’s get to it.
+I want to share them here, so let’s get to it.

 Once neuroscientists believed goal-directed behaviors began in the prefrontal cortex and repetition caused them to encode in the basal ganglia in the dorsal striatum.
 For example, your pre-frontal cortex makes the decision “I want to exercise in the morning.”
 So, every morning you wake up and think, “I decided to exercise in the morning” and you get out of bed and do 20 push-ups.
 Eventually repetition encodes that goal-directed behavior in your dorsal striatum.
 Once a goal-directed behavior is encoded in the dorsal striatum, it becomes a stimulus-response behavior.
 In this example, when that occurs you will no longer need the pre-frontal cortex to initiate the goal-directed behavior of exercising in the morning.
 When you wake up, you will automatically do 20 push-ups because waking up is the stimulus and doing 20-push ups is the response.

-While the neuroscientist in me knew this was true, the compulsive overeater in me knew it could not be whole the truth.
+While the neuroscientist in me knows this is true, the compulsive overeater in me knows it cannot be whole the truth.
 Far too many of my goal-directed decisions regarding diet and exercise did not encode in my dorsal striatum as healthy stimulus-response habits.
-Regrettably, it was the repetition of unhealthy habits that my dorsal striatum latched on to.
+Conversely, it was the repetition of unhealthy habits that my dorsal striatum latched on to.
 Repeatedly, I had made the decision to exercise regularly and eat healthy foods.
 Yet, I always found myself in Mickey D’s drive-thru line with “super-size me” on my lips and a Big Mac on my breath.
 Where was my prefrontal cortex when I was going from “no pain no gain” to “no pickles no onions?”

-Also, the nucleus accumbens, home of the brain’s reward system, is in the ventral striatum.
-Addiction was born and raised in this brain region.
+The nucleus accumbens, the epicenter of reward, is also in the ventral striatum.
 Incentive salience is a key component of addiction.
 Incentive salience is your brain’s reward utility.
 It works by using sensory cues, associated with memory or imagination, to motivate you to want to do something based on anticipating the reward of doing it.
-For example, wanting to eat signals the reward of eating, thereby causing dopamine release and alteration to neurons, neural pathways, and other structural and functional elements of the brain.

 However, in normal eaters, the pre-frontal cortex, like a nagging mother, imposes impulse control.
-“Don’t eat any more, you’ve had enough,” “Get some exercise, you look like a bean bag chair with lips,” “don’t even think about ordering a meat-lovers' pizza” etc. However, if you have pre-frontal cortex damage, reduced serotonin, or excessive stress, the prefrontal cortex’s ability to impose impulse control decreases.
+“Don’t even think about eating more food, you look like a bean bag chair with lips.”
+However, if you have pre-frontal cortex damage, reduced serotonin, or excessive stress, the prefrontal cortex’s ability to impose impulse control decreases.
 Even if you’re experiencing a major distraction in your life the prefrontal cortex’s functionality is compromised.
 This inability to exercise impulse control allows a behavior like eating to transform from being a hedonic goal-oriented habit in the ventral striatum to a compulsive stimulus-response habit in the dorsal striatum.
 Addictive compulsive goal-directed behaviors in the ventral striatum turning into stimulus-response habits in the dorsal striatum are only part of the problem.
 5,6

 Like all compulsive addictive behaviors, many factors contribute to compulsive overeating.
 Some of the science is simple, much of it is complex, and even more remains unknown.
 Fundamental neuroanatomy is universal in humans.
 However, individual brain function is contextual and singular.
 Early life experience has a considerable influence on this and is the principal architect of one’s perspective.

 We all have our buckets of woe and private demons.
-The onus is on each of us to slay our private demon and reconstruct the concerns that deconstruct our lives.
-One of the keys in my moving towards some higher ground has been learning how my brain specifically works, hence my interest in habit formation.
-The greater lesson I’ve learned in exploring this is never to value what my brain has not done, or cannot do, more than I value what my brain has done and is capable of doing.
+The onus is on each of us to slay our private demon and reconstruct our lives.
+One of the keys in my moving towards that higher ground is learning how your brain specifically works.
+More importantly it is learning never to value what your brain cannot do than what it can do.
+Remain fabulous and phenomenal!